-For each of the non-zero standards (standards 2-6), reconstitute each vial with 2 mL of distilled or deionized water and mix.
+For each of the non-zero standards (Standards 2-5), reconstitute each vial with 2 mL of distilled or deionized water, and mix.
 Allow the vial to stand for 10 minutes and then mix thoroughly by gentle inversion to ensure complete reconstitution.
-Use the calibrators and controls as soon as possible upon reconstitution.
-Freeze (-20 °C) the remaining calibrators and controls are stable at -20 °C for 6 weeks after reconstitution with up to 3 freeze thaw cycles.
+Use the standards and controls as soon as possible upon reconstitution.
+Freeze (-20 °C) the remaining standards and controls are stable at -20 °C for 6 weeks after reconstitution with up to 3 freeze thaw cycles.